lukas-gust/visity-pay-take-home/README.md

 2. We assume the application will be run on it's daily basis using a cron job or equivalent.
 That is the application will not be running when it is meant to be idle.
    1. This is mimic a serverless architecture where we only run the compute when we need it.
    2. This does not line up with assumption #1 since the local storage on a serverless application is typically ephemeral, but in reality can be dealt with by hosting data external.
-3. We assume that we do not need to process any hard deletes.
-We only need to handle upserts.
+3. We assume that the process is append only.
 4. An sqlite database will take the place of hosting an external database.
 5. We assume the datetimes in the filenames are in UTC.

 ## Design